The Society of the Spectacle: Critique of American sociology

 In Chapter 8, "Negation and Consumption Within Culture", Debord includes a critical analysis of the works of three American sociologists.
 Debord discusses at length Daniel J. Boorstin's The Image (1961), arguing that Boorstin missed the concept of Spectacle.
 In thesis 192, Debord mentions some American sociologists who have described the general project of developed capitalism which "aims to recapture the fragmented worker as a personality well integrated in the group;" the examples mentioned by Debord are David Riesman, author of The Lonely Crowd (1950), and William H. Whyte, author of the 1956 bestseller The Organization Man.
-Among the 1950s sociologists who are usually compared to Riesman and Whyte, is C. Wright Mills, author of White Collar: The American Middle Classes.
+Among the 1950s sociologists who are usually compared to Riesman and Whyte, is C. Wright Mills, the author of White Collar: The American Middle Classes.
 Riesman's "Lonely Crowd" term is also used in thesis 28.

 Authenticity, plagiarism, and Lautréamont

 Because the notion of the spectacle involves real life being replaced by representations of life, Society of the Spectacle is also concerned with the notion of authenticity versus inauthenticity, a theme which is revisited in Chapter 8, "Negation and Consumption within Culture".
 In Debord's treatment, modern society forces culture to constantly re-appropriate or re-invent itself, copying and re-packaging old ideas.
 Thesis 207 makes this point, rhetorically:

 "Ideas improve.
 The meaning of words participates in the improvement.
 Plagiarism is necessary.
 Progress implies it.
 It embraces an author's phrase, makes use of his expressions, erases a false idea, and replaces it with the right idea."

 This passage concerning plagiarism is itself directly lifted from Poésies by French-Uruguayan author Isidore Lucien Ducasse, better known as the Comte de Lautréamont.
 In particular, the original French text for both Debord and Lautréamont's versions of the passage are identical: "Les idées s'améliorent.
 Le sens des mots y participe.
 Le plagiat est nécessaire.
 Le progrès l'implique.
 Il serre de près la phrase d'un auteur, se sert de ses expressions, efface une idée fausse, la remplace par l'idée juste."